openvinotoolkit/model_server/docs/python_support/reference.md

 #### Custom types

 The `datatype` field in the tensor is a `string` and model server will not reject datatype that is not among above KServe types.
 If some custom type is defined in the request and server cannot map it to a format character it will translate it to `B` treating it as a 1-D raw binary buffer.
-For consistency the shape of the underlaying buffer in that case will also differ from the shape defined in the request.
+For consistency the shape of the underlying buffer in that case will also differ from the shape defined in the request.
 Let's see it on an example:

-1. Model Server receives request with the follwing input:
+1. Model Server receives request with the following input:
     * datatype: "my_string"
     * shape: (3,)
     * data: "null0terminated0string0" string encoded in UTF-8